MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 0.8

-The latest available release of the stable channel is the servicing release 0.8.7.
+The latest available release of the 0.8.x lineage of the stable channel of the Windows App SDK is version 0.8.7.

 > [!NOTE]
 > The Windows App SDK was previously known by the code name **Project Reunion**.
 Some SDK assets in version 0.8 and earlier still use the code name.
 Some areas of the documentation still use **Project Reunion** when referring to an existing asset or a specified earlier release.